-Lucy Minter is a lawyer in our class actions department in Sydney working on the class actions against Cash Converters in Queensland and NSW, which allege that unfair credit fees were levied on vulnerable customers.
+Lucy Minter is an Associate in our class actions department in Sydney working on the class actions against Cash Converters in Queensland and NSW, which allege that unfair credit fees were levied on vulnerable customers.

 Lucy joined the firm in August 2013, and has worked on shareholder, product liability and other class actions, and also has a knowledge of corporate, commercial, tort and public law.